-- Student Enrollment: 274
+- Student enrollment: 274

-- Type of School: Private
+- Type of school: Private

-- College Accredited: Yes
+- College accredited: Yes

-- Offers Online Programs: No
+- Offers online program: No

-- Degree Programs: Diploma
+- Degree program: Diploma

-The Day Program of Brockton Hospital School of Nursing will make the graduates eligible for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-Upon passing the exam, their names will be listed on the state board registry and will be considered as Registered Nurses in Massachusetts.
+The Day Program of Brockton Hospital School of Nursing will make graduates eligible for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+Upon passing the exam, their names will be listed on the state board registry and they will be considered as Registered Nurses in Massachusetts.

 Weekend or Evening Program

-Graduates of the weekend or evening program will also be eligible to take the National Council Licensing Examination for Registered Nurses (NCLEX-RN).
+Graduates of the weekend or evening program will be eligible to take the National Council Licensing Examination for Registered Nurses (NCLEX-RN).

 Licensed Practical Nurse Educational Mobility

-All students who want to study at Brockton Hospital School of Nursing must complete and pass the online application form together with a $50 non-refundable fee.
+All students who want to study at Brockton Hospital School of Nursing must complete and pass the online application form together with paying a $50 non-refundable fee.
 An incomplete application will be disregarded and will not be reviewed by the school.

 Furthermore, students must attach the necessary requirements with their completed application forms.
 It includes the required essay, official high school transcripts with a GPA of 3.0 or a proof of GED equivalent, S.A.T. scores for students who graduated from high school within less than five years and official college transcripts if applicable.
 Applicants must have a grade of B or above in Algebra and Biology coursework, an official TOEFL result, proof of permanent residency, letters of recommendation, and a copy of a current and unencumbered LPN license for Licensed Practical Nurses.